oracle/db-sharding/sdb-terraform-onprem/README.md

     $ git clone https://github.com/oracle/db-sharding.git  (Using HTTPS)
       OR
     $ git clone git@github.com:oracle/db-sharding.git      (Using SSH)
-    $ cd sdb-terraform
+    $ cd sdb-terraform-onprem
     $ cp sdb-*.terraform.tfvars.example terraform.tfvars
     $ cp sdb-*.secrets.tfvars.example secrets.tfvars
     $ chmod 700 *.sh
     ```
-2. Optionally, if you also want to setup the [SDB Demo application][SDB-Demo] with sample (dummy) data in all the shards and monitor the shards, copy the [SDB demo zip][SDB-Demo-zip] and place the sdb_demo_app.zip file into the directory where you downloaded terraform scripts at the following path : {sdb-terraform}/modules/sdb_demo_setup/demo-binaries/
+2. Optionally, if you also want to setup the [SDB Demo application][SDB-Demo] with sample (dummy) data in all the shards and monitor the shards, copy the [SDB demo zip][SDB-Demo-zip] and place the sdb_demo_app.zip file into the directory where you downloaded terraform scripts at the following path : {sdb-terraform-onprem}/modules/sdb_demo_setup/demo-binaries/

 3. Set variables in terraform.tfvars and secrets.tfvars.
 See the variables.tf file for description on each of the variables
    found in the *.tfvars files.
 Also refer to the *.tfvars example files for valid values of properties for variables.